renearaujo59/nfsinjector/README.md

 # Disclaimer
-This program is distributed in the hope that it will be useful I am not responsible for bricked devices, dead SD cards, corrupted partition, nuclear disasters No to upload on additionals clouds
+This program is distributed in the hope that it will be useful I am not responsible for bricked devices, dead SD cards, corrupted partition, nuclear disasters lmao No to upload on additionals clouds

 ## Introduction